grqphical/watchtower/README.md

 ### Filtering

-To add terms to search for use the `f` flag
+To add terms to search for use the `-s` flag

 ```bash
 $ watchtower -s foo